 Values and Attitudes

-a sense of justice and fairness, and a commitment to apply these to daily life;
+- committed to applying a sense of justice and fairness to daily life;

 For Gender Studies's courses, lectures are usually in English.
 While for discussion and students' presentation, students can use the language they feel most comfortable with, as long as the lecturers concerned understand that language.
 Meanwhile, most courses use English reading materials.

 Students complete a minimum of 54 units for Major Requirement and 12 to 16 units of other University Requirements.

 I. Major Requirements includes 27 units of Required Courses, 27 units of Major Elective Courses.